poynt/developer/_posts/2016-02-11-app-development-guidelines.md

   * Optimize operations for battery usage (i.e. push long running tasks to the cloud).
   * Provide support contact information for customers with issues/questions.

 #### POYNT SPECIFIC:
+  * Push order information to the Poynt cloud.
+This will allow merchant to access this information through ther merchant facing Poynt HQ portal (web) and mobile app (see Interoperabilty above).
   * Only use the Poynt Payment Fragment to collect payment, tip, signature, PIN and payment processor response information.
   * Disable Pay/Charge button when launching Payment Fragment to prevent multiple Payment Fragments from stacking up if the merchant clicks the button repeatedly.